(ML)

 Reworking the application's design

 Merging multiple apps into a single Honda ConnectX platform required a ground-up redesign—not only to consolidate existing functions, but to present them through a structure that feels logical and meaningful in everyday use.
-Reflecting how people actually interact with their vehicles, we organized the experience into three phases—Pre-Trip, Mid-Trip, and Post-Trip—so each moment is supported by the right information and the right tools at the right time.
+Reflecting how people actually interact with their vehicles, I organized the experience into three phases—Pre-Trip, Mid-Trip, and Post-Trip—so each moment is supported by the right information and the right tools at the right time.

 Each phase addresses distinct user needs—and introduces unique design challenges for ConnectX